Audit technology: Future of audit technology

-Artificial Intelligence
+Artificial intelligence

-Background on Artificial Intelligence Technology
+Background on artificial intelligence technology

 With more advanced implementations of technologies, the audit process will become increasingly more efficient.
 For example, KPMG announced the implementation of IBM’s Watson to provide professional services including analyzing extensive volumes of financial statements and other financial data for any misstatements or oddities through the process of Artificial Intelligence.

 History of AI

 The initial research projects for artificial intelligence (AI) began with the work and research conducted by McCarthy, J., M. L. Minsky, N. Rochester, and C. E. Shannon.
 They worked together in an eight-week program called the Dartmouth Summer Research Project on Artificial Intelligence (DSRPAI), a semi-annual research event designated strictly for researching, understanding, and developing artificial intelligence.
 One of the earliest successes of AI is the ELIZA computer program.
 This program, created by Joseph Weizenbaum at MIT, was the first rendition of a natural language processor that simulated human conversation.
 The use of this technology in the accounting system has been helpful for the industry.